 Shoptalk brought together big brands, fresh startups, and lots of great ideas for improving retail and e-commerce customer experiences.

-For ways to transform your retail or e-commerce business check out Bell and Howell’s personalized automated packaging solutions, omnichannel communications suite, and our intelligent parcel lockers for last mile delivery pick up and drop off.
+For ways to transform your retail or e-commerce business check out Bell and Howell’s personalized automated packaging solutions and our intelligent parcel lockers for last mile delivery pick up and drop off.